 You can choose for the code to be texted to your mobile phone (and not necessarily an iPhone), or sent to one of your iOS devices.
 You’ll also be given a failsafe recovery key that can be entered if two-step authentication isn’t possible – perhaps if you’ve switched mobile numbers, or sold the iOS device.

 The idea behind

 two-step verification is that while a hacker might feasibly get details of your Apple ID and password from somewhere – perhaps a Trojan virus, or fake website – it’s unlikely they’ll also get physical access to your phone or iOS device in order to receive the authentication code.
 Without it, they won’t be able to do anything significant.

 To set up, or amend, your two-step verification, visit the Apple ID website here but this time click Account Security, and login when prompted.

 What to do if you think someone has compromised your Apple ID

-You should change your password, which is a simple task: you enter the email address associated with your Apple ID and Apple will send you an email allowing you to change the password.
+If you do think your account has been hacked the first thing you should do is change your password, which is a simple task: you enter the email address associated with your Apple ID and Apple will send you an email allowing you to change the password.